LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 9. Click back to “Dashboard” to view your Performance Optimizer settings with your newly created LOBs.

 ## Filtering Your Performance Optimizer View
 The Performance Optimizer can be filtered to display only the most relevant data.
 These criteria include LOB, Date Range and Granularity View, e.g., Weekly (Monday), Weekly (Sunday) or Monthly.
 The default filter selections will include all LOBs for the previous 2 weeks, and a monthly view.
 Up to 13 months of historical data can be accessed.
 The current date or realtime information is not available within the Performance Optimizer.

 **To filter the dashboard:**

-1. On the left hand side of the screen, select your LOB(s), date range (by calendar selection or manual entry) and granularity preferences.
+1. In the top left part of the screen, select your LOB(s), date range (by calendar selection or manual entry) and granularity preferences.
 2. Click Update.
 The data will now be displayed according to your preferences.